Accreditation guidelines

 The London Film Festival does not tolerate harassment or harmful behaviour in any form.
 The BFI are co-founders alongside BAFTA of the guidance and principles which seek to professionalise behaviour and conduct within the screen industries.

-If behaviour falls short of our code of conduct
+If you break the code of conduct

 Anyone violating these policies will be asked to stop and are expected to comply immediately, and at the discretion of the organisers or any of their representatives may be expelled from the event (without refund), and be ineligible to attend any future screenings or in future years.
 We encourage all attendees to be active bystanders.

 During the festival, if you are made to feel unsafe or unwelcome, notice someone else being harassed, or have any other concerns, you can tell a member of our staff, volunteer or security teams.
 They will help, or find someone who can.
 Every event will have a London Film Festival representative in attendance.
 Our team can be identified by their badges or t-shirts.
+If you tell us about an incident, your immediate safety will be our first priority.
+We will listen from a position of belief, and keep what you say in confidence until and if agreed otherwise, and can recommend relevant support agencies and services.

 If you prefer to get in touch in writing, please email delegateservices@bfi.org.uk.